It’s one of the ways to say “Go Cougs!” without saying “Go Cougs!”

 One of the best things about that high number—besides outdoing the Dawgs—is $28 from each WSU license plate supports student scholarships.
 Last year, that meant more than $640,000.

-To celebrate, Washington State Magazine asked holders of Coug license plates to share the stories behind and photos … » More …
+To celebrate, Washington State Magazine asked holders of Coug license plates to share the stories behind and photos of … » More …

 After graduating from Washington State University, Molly (Malone) Philopant (’76 Busi.) became a certified public accountant and spent 36 years in Spokane, 10 years as an auditor for an accounting firm and the rest in financial management with various nonprofit organizations.